-The term Broadsword was never used in history to describe just one type of sword, it was really a description for a group of swords which enabled historians to put a number of swords with similar characteristics under the same category of Broadswords.
-In this grouping of medieval swords The Claymore, Basket-hilted and Sabre sword were also considered to be Broadsword weapons.
+The term Broadsword was really a description of a group of swords which enabled modern historians to put a number of swords with similar characteristics under the same category of ‘Broadsword’.

-Since its introduction in around the 6th century the Broadsword became the favoured weapon of choice for medieval knights.
-With proper dedication and extensive training they were able to dominate the battlefield using their parrying and attacking skills, whilst being protected from attack with their sturdy Armour.
+Since its introduction in around the 6th century, the Broadsword became a favoured weapon of choice for medieval knights.
+With proper dedication and extensive training, they were able to dominate the battlefield using their parrying and attacking skills, whilst being protected from attack with their sturdy Armour.

-The Broadsword has a double edged blade with 2-3 inches (5 to 7.5 cm) width at the base, which then tapers to a point.
-Depending on the users desire the sword ranged from 30 to 45 inches (76 to 114cm) in length with an average weight of 3 to 5 pounds (1 to 2 kg).
-The main purpose of this weapon was to cut and slash an enemy soldier.
-The Knights and soldiers carrying it when properly trained were able to cut off limbs and even heads with a single swipe.
+The Broadsword has a double-edged blade with 2-3 inches (5 to 7.5 cm) width at the base, which then tapers to a point.
+Depending on the user’s desire the sword ranged from 30 to 45 inches (76 to 114cm) in length with an average weight of 3 to 5 pounds (1 to 2 kg).

 The knights which used the longest version of the sword were very well trained usually from an early age and wore appropriate armour that allowed suitable protection and flexibility, on horseback they were able to take on 5 – 10 soldiers at the same time without any difficulty.

-The Sabre sword – appeared in the mid modern period of medieval times and had many different variations, such as the double edge, one edge, curved and straight sword, however they shared the same pointed and very sharp tip.
+The Sabre sword – this design appeared in the mid-modern period of medieval times and had many different variations, such as the double edge, one edge, curved and straight sword, however they shared the same pointed and very sharp tip.

 The Broadsword was considered to be a very agile and lightweight weapon which made slashing and cutting quite easy with the proper training.

-Depending on its length it could serve different purposes and soldiers usually preferred the 45 inch (114cm) version because of the range of fighting it allowed, nothing but the two handed long sword could reach it in the melee range of combat and this gave the fighter an advantage as the weapon was light and agile.
+Depending on its length it could serve different purposes and soldiers usually preferred the 45 inches (114cm) version because of the range of fighting it allowed, nothing but the two-handed long sword could reach it in the melee range of combat and this gave the fighter an advantage as the weapon was light and agile.

-Training to use a Broadsword was very difficult and time consuming and only the most determined of Knights mastered it and this was very hard work and took some considerable time.
-The training was hard but if you were prepared to put in the effort you could become a well respected member of medieval society and would be well rewarded for you unique set of skills, as one skilled Broadsword master could take on and defeat 5 to 10 opponents at the same time.
+Training to use a Broadsword was very difficult and time-consuming and only the most determined of Knights mastered it, this was very hard work and took some considerable time.
+The training was hard but if you were prepared to put in the effort you could become a well-respected member of medieval society and would be well rewarded for your unique set of skills, as one skilled Broadsword master could take on and defeat 5 to 10 opponents at the same time.